isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/BigQueryTableSearchReleaseNotes.rst

 **New Features**

-On the Search results, add an  “Example Joins” column.
-This column specifies the number of example join queries provided by the BigQuery Table Search that include this table.
+On the Search results, added an “Example Joins” column.
+This column specifies the number of example join queries, for the table on that row, which are provided by the BigQuery Table Search.

+Functionality includes:

 -	Click the number in the “Example Joins” column to see a list of examples.
--	From there, click on View Details to see the SQL Query and a longer description.
+-	From there, click on View Details for a particular example to see the SQL Query and a longer description.
 -	On the View Details screen, click on COPY to copy the query to your clipboard.

 *December 8, 2020* v1.04